kochmstbfh/SwissKnowledgeGraph-PerformingArts/README.md

 - “ExistingAuthors_Iteration3”: RDF-File of existing authors (which had already an existing identifier in the triplestore)
 - “ExistingStageDirectors_Iteration3”: RDF-File of existing stage directors (which had already an existing identifier in the triplestore)
 - “ExistingAssistantStageDirector”: RDF-File of existing assistant stage directors (which had already an existing identifier in the triplestore)
-- “ÜbrigeBeteiligteMitSAPAID”: RDF-File with data of additional roles, which were imported directly from SAPA with the corresponding identifiers (Conductor, Perform-er, Cos-tumeDesigner, Dancer, Narrator, Puppeteer, Music Performer, Choreographer, SoundDesigner, LightingDesigner, ProjectionDe-signer, VideoDesigner, Dramaturgy, Scenographer)
+- “ÜbrigeBeteiligteMitSAPAID”: RDF-File with data of additional roles, which were imported directly from SAPA with the corresponding identifiers (Conductor, Performer, Cos-tumeDesigner, Dancer, Narrator, Puppeteer, Music Performer, Choreographer, SoundDesigner, LightingDesigner, ProjectionDe-signer, VideoDesigner, Dramaturgy, Scenographer)

 ### Iteration 4
 #### Huginn